b-wave/VP2_TFT-Weather-Receiver/Hardware/README.md

 ![VP2_TFT-Weather-Receiver](https://github.com/b-wave/VP2_TFT-Weather-Receiver/blob/master/Docs/Schematic.png)

 The circuit board is shown assembled in these 3D renderings.
 The circuit board will accomodate 2 sizes of 320x240 displays.
 The LiPo battery connector is on this side as well as it is sandwiched in between the display and main PCB.
+There are 3 tactile switches:
+##"+"  "-"  "GO!"##
-There are 3 tactile #switches "+"  "-" and "GO!" labels# to set the clock and other parameters.
-You may want to use the long plunger types (13mm) if you are putting in some sort of case.
+labels to set the clock and other parameters.
+You may want to use the long plunger types (13mm should reach thru a front panel in this configuration) if you are putting in some sort of case.
 They can be mounted on either side of the board as well.

 ![VP2_TFT-Weather-Receiver](https://github.com/b-wave/VP2_TFT-Weather-Receiver/blob/master/Hardware/VP2_TFT_1_TOPSIDE.jpg)